AzaanUllah-Khan/Duolingo-Clone/README.md

 This app is designed to help users learn new languages in an engaging and interactive way.
 Whether you're a beginner looking to learn basic words or a more advanced learner wanting to practice language conversion, this app has something for everyone.
 With tests to assess your proficiency and a user profile to track your progress, you can improve your language skills at your own pace.

+## Author
+Hello!
+I'm AzaanUllah Khan, the developer behind this language learning app.
+I'm passionate about helping people learn new languages and expand their horizons.
+With this app, I aim to provide a fun and interactive platform for language learning.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.